Cluster munition: Yugoslavia, 1999

-About 2,000 cluster bombs containing 380,000 sub-munitions were dropped on Yugoslavia during the NATO bombing of Yugoslavia, in 1999, of which the Royal Air Force dropped 531 RBL755 cluster bombs.
+About 2,000 cluster bombs containing 380,000 sub-munitions were dropped on Yugoslavia during the 1999 NATO bombing of Yugoslavia.
+Of these, 531 were RBL755s dropped by the Royal Air Force.
 Both the Americans and the British utilised cluster bombs.

-On 7 May 1999, between the time of 11:30 and 11:40, a NATO attack was carried out with two containers of cluster bombs and fell in the central part Niš:
+On 7 May 1999, between 11:30 and 11:40, a NATO attack was carried out with two containers of cluster bombs falling towards central Niš: